The Ready Set: 2010–11: I'm Alive, I'm Dreaming and Feel Good Now

 The Ready Set performing at Emo's in 2010.

+In 2009, Witzigreuter attracted the interest of several record labels, including Universal, RCA, Jive, Mercury and Triple Crown.
 In November 2009, Pete Wentz signed Witzigreuter to his label Decaydance Records.
 An early version of "Love Like Woe" was sent to Wentz who took one listen to it and decided to sign him to the label.
 He also felt that Witzigreuter was "passionate and believes in himself," hence why he signed him to the label.
 Recording for his third studio album started in 2009, where he flew out to Los Angeles, Miami and Atlanta, working with different producers.
 His debut single, "Love Like Woe" was released on March 29, 2010.
 It was met with commercial success peaking at number 27 on the Billboard Hot 100 and number 30 on the Canada CHR/Top 40 chart.
 This led to the song being certified platinum by the RIAA and winning the BDS Certified Spin Award based on the 50,000 spins it received.
 "More Than Alive" was released as the second single from the album on May 25.
 The Ready Set's major label debut and third studio album, I'm Alive, I'm Dreaming, was made available for streaming on June 8.
 It was officially released on June 14.
 The album peaked at number three on the Heatseekers Albums chart and at number 172 on the Billboard Top Current Album Sales chart.
 In support of the album's release, Witzigreuter went on tour in the fall of 2010 with Cartel, Hey Monday, This Century, and We Are the In Crowd.